Panama Canal refuses to let US pass through canal for free

 The move could raise tensions after President Donald Trump threatened to take back control of the waterway.

-Panama denies US announcement on free passage through channel 1
+Panama denies US claims of free passage through Channel 1

 The viewing area at the Miraflores Visitor Center allows people to watch ships passing through the Miraflores locks of the Panama Canal.
 Photo: Image Bank RF/GI